 The Bill and Melinda Gates Foundation has recently partnered with F1000 to create the Gates Open Research publication platform.
 This is the newest publication medium that researchers supported by the Gates Foundation can use in order to disseminate their data in a way which is fully compliant with their open access policy.
 F1000 is an abbreviation for the Faculty of 1000—a cadre of experts who provide peer review and recommendations as needed.
 The faculty presently has about 6,000 members.
 This is an online platform geared towards assisting life science and medical researchers via three specific products.
-F1000Prime that helps researchers discover the most relevant articles in their field based in part on recommendations of the Faculty Members.
+F1000Prime that helps researchers discover the most relevant articles in their field.
+This is based in part on recommendations of the Faculty Members.
 F1000Workspace is a suite of tools to assist with writing and publication.
 Finally, F1000Research is an open science post-publication peer review platform.
 Gates Open Research is based on F1000Research’s format.

-Once published, the article then undergoes open peer review will begin.
+Once published, the article then undergoes open peer review.
 Reviewers will provide a detailed critique of the paper to which the author may respond.
 The author may choose to revise the paper, which will trigger a further round of peer review.
 This back and forth will continue until the author wishes to make no further changes.
 The entire discourse remains visible to all, including the version changes for the paper.
-The peer review status and version number of the article is clearly stated in the article.
+The article clearly states the peer review status and version number of the article.
 Once it has passed peer review, it is listed in major publication databases, including PubMed.
 Like the published article, the detailed reviews are also available and citable.

 Please register to post a comment.